Nicolopez603/recursos-testing/README.md

 > ENG

-- The Scrum Field Guide, Agile advice for your first year and beyond - Why you might want to move your company to Agile and great practical advice on how to do it.

-- Fifty quick ideas to improve your Tests
+- Fifty quick ideas to improve your Tests - Great illustrative examples on how to improve tests and why you should do them.
+Great as evidence for winning arguments!

-- Software Testing: An ISTQB-BCS Certified Tester Foundation guide
+- Software Testing: An ISTQB-BCS Certified Tester Foundation guide - My go to book for people brand new to testing.

-- Agile Testing: A Practical Guide
+- Agile Testing: A Practical Guide - A how to guide for those looking to transition to an Agile as a tester and also how the authors work on their Agile teams.

-- Explore It!: Reduce Risk and Increase Confidence with Exploratory Testing
+- Explore It!: Reduce Risk and Increase Confidence with Exploratory Testing - A very good book on structuring Exploratory Testing and designing tests.

-- The Domain Testing Workbook
+- The Domain Testing Workbook - An in-depth look at the most common test technique, Domain Testing (also called Boundary Analysis and Equivalence Class partitioning) in use today with lots of examples to become better.

-- Don't Make Me Think: A Common Sense Approach to Web Usability
+- Don't Make Me Think: A Common Sense Approach to Web Usability - An incredibly useful book for usability testing.

-- Lessons Learned in Software Testin
+- Lessons Learned in Software Testing - One of the best books on Software Testing, broken into bite size lessons that are as applicable now as when it was published.

 - UI is Communication - How to make intuitive User Interfaces (UI and Usability Testing).

+- Thinking, Fast and Slow - About how we make decisions and how to run experiments (experiments == tests).

-- Chaos Engineering: Crash test your applications
+- Chaos Engineering: Crash test your applications - A book on how to design and execute controlled software failure experiments.

-- Testing JavaScript Applications
+- Testing JavaScript Applications - A book about JavaScript testing tools and techniques for developers.

-- Chaos Engineering
+- Chaos Engineering - A book that teaches you to design and execute controlled experiments that uncover hidden problems.

-- The Art of Unit Testing, Third Edition
+- The Art of Unit Testing, Third Edition - A book that guides you step by step from your first simple unit tests to building complete test sets that are maintainable, readable, and trustworthy.

-- Testing Web APIs
+- Testing Web APIs - Guarantee the quality and consistency of your web APIs by implementing an automated testing process.

-- Effective Software Testing
+- Effective Software Testing - A hands-on guide for developers on how to create high quality tests in a systematic and effective way.

 - Book Entrerprise Continous Testing